Plant Talk 11 Plants for Crafts

 This class is largely based on my graduate research, like many classes before.
 Therefore, the focus is mostly on the craft plants of Appalachia. i hope that over time further research by me and commentary by others may flesh out especially useful craft plants of other places as well.
 Much overlap for other temperate areas will already be apparent too…Without further adieu….

 Crafts are still a source of pride for people in the Appalachian mountains and supply one of the few remaining manufacturing industries.
 Homemade crafts provide a greater sense of place for residents.
-A renaissance of crafts at the home level might reduce dependence on cheaply made products from afar, which often depend on exploited labor as mentioned above (Trestain, 1998).
+A renaissance of crafts at the home level might reduce dependence on cheaply made products from afar, which often depend on exploited labor as mentioned above.

 This class describes a vast array of plants that have been used for various crafts in Appalachia.
 One goal of such a list is to encourage a further resurgence in Appalachian crafting as an industry but also in the home.
 The knowledge of what part of the plant to use, how to prepare it and time to harvest it are all essential details that can be found in the multitude of resources that are cited herein.

 The diversity of craft industries traditionally practiced in Appalachia is extensive.
-A short list includes textiles, basketry, toys, musical instruments, furniture making, kitchen implements, pottery and other assorted knickknacks.
+A short list includes textiles, basketry, toys, musical instruments, furniture, kitchen implements, pottery and other assorted knickknacks.
 Many types of dyes have been used to color textiles and wood products as well.

 The manufacture of textiles has a long tradition in Appalachia.
 The typical plants that provided the fiber since colonization include Cotton (Gossypium spp.) and Flax (Linum usitatissimum).
 Wool was also commonly used as well.
 Appalachians of European descent used spinning wheels and looms.
 Indigenous people in the area originally did much of their weaving by hand to process fiber into textiles.

-Other plants of the Appalachian region that have a tradition of fiber use include Dogbanes (Apocynum spp.)
-Butterflyweeds (Asclepias spp.), Cattails (Typha spp.), Tulip Magnolia (Liriodendron tulipifera), Basswoods (Tilia spp.) and Yuccas (Yucca spp.)
+Other plants of the Appalachian region that have a tradition of fiber use include Basswoods (Tilia spp.), Butterflyweeds (Asclepias spp.), Cattails (Typha spp.), Dogbanes (Apocynum spp.), Pawpaw (Asimina triloba), Tulip Magnolia (Liriodendron tulipifera), and Yuccas (Yucca spp.)
 (Tim Manney, personal communication, October, 2009 and Doug Elliott personal conversation November, 2015).

-i imagine that hemp must fit in somewhere as well though not familiar at this point with that.
+i imagine that Hemp (Cannabis sativa) must fit in somewhere as well though not familiar at this point with that.

-Madder (Rubia tinctorum) was used by the Egyptians and the Spanish Moors and then introduced to the rest of the world by Holland.
+Madder (Rubia tinctorum) has a tradition of use by the Egyptians and the Spanish Moors and then was introduced to the rest of the world by Holland.
 It produces various shades of red.
 Combined with Black Oak (quercitron) it produces a bright orange.
 It works on wool or cotton but both materials must be mordanted first.
 A wild type of madder is said to be native to Appalachia (Eaton, 1973).
 This is probably a plant in the Galium genus.
 Madder is another famous dyestuff worldwide with its very own literature (Chenciner, 2000; Greenfield, 2005; Murphy, 2005; Van Stralen, 1993).

 Several areas of the world have specific resources in regards to natural dyes.
 One includes information for Japan (Nakano & Stephan, 1982).
 Another includes dyes from Hawaii (Krohn-Ching, 1980).
-While another is specific for the plants of the Northwest U.S (Green, 1975).
+While another is specific for the plants of the Northwest U.S. (Green, 1975).
+Australia and New Zealand have one as well (Lloyd, 1971).
+Florida is yet another example (Smith, 1993).

 The traditions related to Andean textiles have been studied more than a lot of other cultures (Nilda Callañaupa Alvarez, 2013; Nilda Callañaupa Alvarez, Franquemont, & Coca, 2013; D. Y. Arnold & Espejo, 2015; Callañaupa, 2005; d’Harcourt, 2002; Doig & Castro, 2005; Dransart & Wolfe, 2011; Heckman, 2003; Joslyn, 2013; Makowski, 2006; Mayolo, 1989; Meisch, 1997; Phipps, 2013; Rowe, Miller, & Meisch, 2007; Silverman, 2008; Simmons, 2014; Stone-Miller, 1995; Tidball, 1968; Young-Sánchez & Simpson, 2006, 2006; Zorn, 2004).